Angela-Sanchez/MART341-WebDesign/WebDesignHomework/Assignment3/README.md

 - Website structure and how information is stored in databases and flows via the internet
 ## Markdown

 I really enjoy using **Markdown**.
 The tutorial provided in the module was actually fun for me to do.
-The README tutorial also helped explain why these files are important.This reminds me of my first glimpse into HTML when I was in middle school in the '90s and began to design my own websites based on these same codes.
+The README tutorial also helped explain why these files are important.
+This reminds me of my first glimpse into HTML when I was in middle school in the '90s and began to design my own websites based on these same codes.
+Here is a nostalgic picture of our 90's cutting-edge technology.

 ![90's Computer](https://as1.ftcdn.net/v2/jpg/05/22/03/14/1000_F_522031409_ctvMwiIeQ6Y0wV0ZFmETxshqqlQT0QSo.jpg)
 ## Visual Studio Code